Voting rights approved for foreigners residing in NYC

-Foreigners residing in New York City would gain the right to vote in municipal elections under an initiative the City Council approved Thursday.
+Foreigners residing in New York City would be granted the right to vote in municipal elections under an initiative the City Council approved Thursday.
 Some 800,000 holders of residence permits and so-called “dreamers” could pay.

 Mayor Bill de Blasio could still veto the bill before it becomes law, but the Democrat has said he won’t.
 It is unknown if the initiative could face many legal challenges.